dsipaint/AMGN/README.md

             this.getConfig().generateResource("config.yml");
 ```
 Here we can see that AMGN provides a way to generate a config file that doesn't exist.
 Just call the `Config.generateResource` method, passing the name of the file you need to generate.
 How does AMGN know how to generate this file?
 In the `resources` folder, where you defined the `plugin.yml` file, you create the file here with the same name you wish to generate.
 Then in the file, write a default config you wish to exist when the file is generated by the plugin.
 When you call the generateResource method, AMGN will copy your template in `resources` inside the compiled jar, to the config filepath for your plugin.
 You can then normally use the methods to call and use values from this config.
 As of now, AMGN cannot write new values to existing configs.

-## Plugin whitelisting/blaclisting
-As of beta-1.1, AMGN now supports plugin blacklisting and whitelisting!
-Operators are able to specify that certain plugins do NOT operate in certain guilds, or ONLY operate in certain guilds.
-This is done with a blacklist or a whitelist.
-To use this feature, there are a few ways:

-### edit whitelist.yml
-Edit whitelist.yml and add guilds/plugins to the whitelists and blacklists as needed

-### use pwhitelist and pblacklist commands
-A new intrinsic plugin has been added for whitelisting and blacklisting- running this command in the guild you want to specify will whitelist or blacklist the plugin you specify.
-Use the help command for more details

-### use the webpanel
-This method is similar to editing whitelist.yml, except doing it via the webpanel.

-> note that whitelist is applied first, and then the blacklist.
-So in the case that a guild/plugin is present in both lists, it'll first be whitelisted and then be blacklisted- effectively the same as if it was just written in the blacklist.

-> also note that guild/plugin whitelisting/blacklisting can only work for listeners/features that occur inside a guild.
-Therefore events like private channel messages being sent cannot be whitelisted or blacklisted.
-This may be considered more in the future.

-> also note that plugin settings will still appear in the webpanel even if the plugin is not being used in this server.

 ## The webpanel
 The purpose of AMGN is to simplify being a bot developer- if you are a bot developer there's a good chance you'd want to include a webpanel for users to configure your bot for their server or network.
 This is why AMGN comes pre-packaged with an auto-generated webpanel.
 The website is hosted on the address the bot is run on, on port 8080.
 You can see this by running the jar locally and visiting `localhost:8080/webpanel`.
 There are a number of options you will see here.